Skip to main content

 3. Application for Graduation Form ( in Athena) - beginning of last semester

-5. MS Project- end of final semester of CSCI 7200 3-4 credit completion
+5. MS Project- end of final semester of CSCI 7200 3-4 credit completion (upload to elC)

 See “Important Dates and Deadlines” on the Graduate School’s website